CLOCTools/lqmpc/README.md

 ## Linear Quadratic Model Predictive Control

-*Simulate Model Predictive Control (MPC) by converting the MPC optimization problem to a Linear Quadratic problem.
+*Perform Model Predictive Control (MPC) on linear system dynamics by converting the MPC optimization problem to a quadratic cost problem.
 The new problem is optimized using the Operator Splitting Quadratic Program (OSQP).*

 **Jake Miller and Kyle Johnsen**
 **SIP Lab**